-Get help using this website via email, twitter or over the phone.
+Get help using this website via email or twitter.

-If you're having any general problems with ordering from the Australian digital magazine site, please email or tweet your problems.
-Alternatively if you're within Australia you can phone us on FREECALL 1800 111 212.
+If you're having any general problems with ordering from the Australian digital magazine site , please email or tweet your problems.

-New Internationalist magazine is also available on the Apple Newsstand so you can download complete issues or individual articles to read off-line.
+New Internationalist magazine is available on the Apple Newsstand for iPhones and iPads so you can download complete issues or individual articles to read off-line.

 At the checkout your payment will be processed through PayPal's secure ordering system.
 You don't need a PayPal account; you can pay with any credit card that PayPal accepts.

-Emails leave metadata, so if you'd like to stay anonymous, please use SecureDrop.
-But if all you'd like is to email us and only us, please email us using one of our PGP keys.
+If you'd like to securely email us and only us, please email using one of our PGP keys .

-If you have any questions, comments or suggestions relating to the New Internationalist Australia digital magazine, click here to tweet us a question.
-You can also find tweets from our International colleagues here: @newint.
+If you have any technical questions, comments or suggestions relating to the New Internationalist Australia digital magazine, click here to tweet us a question .
+You can also find tweets from our International colleagues here: @newint .

 We also have a Facebook Page, so if you're a fan of our work, then become a fan of us on Facebook to let your friends know about us too!
 To do this visit our Facebook page and click 'like'.

-Q: If I buy one magazine will I have access to the complete archive?
+Q: If I buy one digital magazine will I have access to the complete archive?

 Q: Where can I buy the print edition of the New Internationalist magazine?